SilvaAriel/Money-Box-API/README.md

 - [x] Get Account Movements by Date or Value
 - [x] Close Account
 - [ ] Authentication
-- [ ] Export Account Movements to .csv

 ## Installation and Setup Instructions
 Clone down this repository and import it as a Maven project in your favorite IDE.